liferay-labs/icdb/src/pages/confs/2017_jsconf_eu/js_engines_how_do_they_even.md

 ##### Notes

 - Many js engines nowadays that help competition and improvement
-- Even thiugh being dynamically typed makes it harder to optimize, js is really fast -> JIT (generate machine code during runtime, not ahead of time)
+- Even though being dynamically typed makes it harder to optimize, js is really fast -> JIT (generate machine code during runtime, not ahead of time)

 **Optimizing Compiler**
 - _Re-compile_ hot functions with type information from previous executions